Surprisingly High Redundancy in Electronic Structure Data Across Materials Explained by Low Intrinsic Dimensionality: Funding

 \underline{Neural Network}: We employ a deep neural network with 12 hidden layers, each containing 900 nodes, using GELU activation~\citep{hendrycks2016gaussian} in the hidden layers and a ReLU activation in the output layer.
 A learning rate of 0.001 is used across all cases, with the AdamW optimizer~\citep{kingma2014adam, loshchilov2017decoupled}.

-\underline{GraNd score computation}: The epoch 10, 10 and 30 are chosen for GraNd score computation for Aluminum, CrFeCoNi and water respectively.
-Figure~\ref{fig:sce-justification} shows the errors on the test dataset for Aluminum, CrFeCoNi and water for pruned subsets, for scores computed at different times in training.
-The Figure~\ref{fig:sce-justification} shows that the computing scores early in training is sufficient to identify important examples, aligning with the findings of~\citep{paul2021deep}. \\
+\underline{GraNd score computation}: The epoch 10, 30, 10 and 10 are chosen for GraNd score computation for Aluminum, water, SiGeSn and CrFeCoNi respectively.
+Figure~\ref{fig:sce-justification} shows the errors on the test dataset for Aluminum, water, SiGeSn, and CrFeCoNi for pruned subsets, for scores computed at different times in training.
+The Figure~\ref{fig:sce-justification} shows that the computing scores early in training is sufficient to identify important examples, aligning with the findings of~\citep{paul2021deep}.

 \underline{Hyper-parameters for CCS}: There are two hyper-parameters for the CCS method. a) the hard cut-off rate ($\beta$) and b) the number of strata ($k$).
-The optimal $\beta$ increases with the pruning rate.
+The optimal $\beta$ generally increases with the pruning rate.
 The performance of various CCS-based coreset constructed from varying $\beta$ is shown in Figure~\ref{fig:beta-justify}.
 The error in charge density prediction for various number of strata, $k$ is shown in Figure~\ref{fig:al-strata}.
 The error is not very sensitive to the that the number of strata($k$), which is consistent with the findings of Zheng et al.~\citep{zheng2023_CCS} for image classification datasets.
-Hence, in this work, the number of strata($k$) being used is 100 all three material systems for all pruning factors.
+Hence, in this work, the number of strata($k$) being used is 100 all four material systems for all pruning factors.